Ashford University Catalog

 Students who need to take a break in attendance must complete the Clinton, Iowa Undergraduate Program Academic Leave Request form.
 Academic Leave requests will be reviewed for consideration by the Clinton Campus President.

-Students who do not return on their scheduled return date from Academic Leave may be withdrawn from the program.
-Exceptions may be made at the discretion of the Campus President.
+Students who do not return from Academic Leave on their scheduled return date may be withdrawn from the program.
+Exceptions may be made at the discretion of the Clinton Campus President.

 At least 30 credits included in the degree must be Ashford University credits.
 Credits earned through Prior Learning Assessment are not included in the 30-credit calculation.
 Students are not required to complete their final course toward degree completion at Ashford University.

 All Bachelor’s program students are required to successfully complete EXP 105 Personal Dimensions of Education as their first course.
-Students with zero (0) traditional college-level transferable credits are also required to successfully complete an online orientation prior to enrolling in credit-bearing coursework as outlined in the Admission Policies and Procedures for Online Bachelor's Degree Programs.
-Following successful completion of orientation, students are required to successfully complete EXP 105.
 Unsuccessful completion of EXP 105 will result in the rescheduling of the course and revision of future course sequence.
 A minimum grade of C- is required to successfully complete the course.
 EXP 105 cannot be replaced or waived by credit in transfer, unless a student provides proof of one of the following:

 Students may request changes to course registration by contacting their Enrollment Services Advisor, or Academic Advisor and should include any appropriate supporting documentation.
 It is the student’s responsibility to inform his or her Enrollment Services Advisor and Academic Advisor of potential equivalent transfer courses and to provide appropriate supporting documentation prior to each course start date.